CURRENT PARKING INFORMATION

 - $50 for the year, $25 if issued 2nd semester

 - Must have a valid driver’s license (not a learner’s permit) to be issued a permit.
 Student’s without a driver’s license will be placed on a waiting list.

 - Senior permit distribution on August 6th from 10:00 a.m. to 12:00 a.m.

 - Junior permit distribution on August 6th from 1:00 p.m. to 3:00 p.m.

 Parking Permit Rules and Regulations

 - I understand that a student’s vehicle parked on school grounds must be parked in my designated parking lot (assigned at registration) during the school hours of 7:35 a.m.-2:50 p.m.
-Vehicles parked not in the assigned lot, or occupying multiple parking spaces will be ticketed, booted, or towed according to the following schedule: NO WARNINGS, Parking in any unassigned space on campus including, but not limited to, another student lot, the staff lot, the visitor’s lot, the middle school lot, end cap, lawn, fire lane — $50 and/or booting, Parking in a handicap space without a permit — $50 and/or booting.
+Vehicles parked not in the assigned lot, or occupying multiple parking spaces will be ticketed, booted, or towed according to the following schedule: Parking in any unassigned space on campus including, but not limited to, another student lot, the staff lot, the visitor’s lot, the middle school lot, end cap, lawn, fire lane — $50 and/or booting, Parking in a handicap space without a permit — $50 and/or booting.

 - I understand I must drive safely AT ALL TIMES and must not endanger myself or other persons or property through careless or reckless operation of a motor vehicle or presence in the parking lot.
 Reckless driving or other behaviors will result in immediate loss of parking privileges and a possible ticket from Douglas County Sheriff’s Deptartment.
 Please note the parking lot speed limit of 20 mph.